EnviroDIY/Arduino-SDI-12/examples/g_terminal_window/ReadMe.md

+[//]: # ( @page example_g_page Example G: Using the Arduino as a Command Terminal for SDI-12 Sensors )
-# Example G: Using the Arduino as a command terminal for SDI-12 sensors.
+# Example G: Using the Arduino as a Command Terminal for SDI-12 Sensors

 This is a simple demonstration of the SDI-12 library for Arduino.